 Many will also host group activities like cooking classes, walking tours, pub crawls, and other fun things to do while traveling.

 In terms of rooms, each hostel is different.
-Some have bathrooms in the rooms and others have them set up more like a dorm situation with big bathrooms with showers and toilets all in one area – separated by gender.
+Some have bathrooms in the rooms and others have them set up more like a dorm room situation with big bathrooms with showers and toilets all in one area – separated by gender.

 Note: Some of the links below contain affiliate links.
 This doesn’t increase the cost of any item to you, but simply means that I’ll receive a small commission of any sales from those links.
 Thank you!